 Born in Schenectady, New York of an Irish-American father and a Puerto Rican mother, John was raised in Puerto Rico and later returned to his roots in upstate New York to attend the meteorology program at prestigious Cornell University.
 After graduation in 1984, he was hired by the U.S. National Weather Service to work in Puerto Rico, Louisiana, and Washington DC.
 During his government career, John became a Lead Forecaster before accepting a position as Chief of the South American Desk at the National Center for Environmental Predictions.

 In 1997, Morales participated in Vice President Al Gore’s White House conference on global warming and climate change.
-He is the author of "Hurricanes: Know Your Enemy," an everyday reference book on hurricanes.
-John has received Emmy Awards at each television station he has worked at, including in 1993 for "48 Hours Before the Storm," and in 2010 for “Hurricane Season 2010”.
+He is the author of "Huracanes: Conozca a Su Enemigo," a Spanish language everyday reference book on hurricanes.
+He is also co-author of “Weather Services for the Nation: Becoming Second to None”, a National Academy of Sciences report on how to improve our country’s National Weather Service.
+John has received Emmy Awards at each television station he has worked at, including in 1993 for "48 Horas Antes de la Tormenta," and in 2010 for “Hurricane Season 2010”.